geneontology/go-site/graphstore/triplestore_info.md

 ### Contents

-The Ontolgoy and all imports, all GAFs as GO-CAMs, and all production Noctua GO-CAM models.
+The Ontology and all imports, all GAFs as GO-CAMs, and all production Noctua GO-CAM models.
 Additionally, the [Arachne](https://github.com/balhoff/arachne) reasoner is run on all Noctua GO-CAM models, producing a set of inferred data.